NatZiobr/NatZiobr/README.md

-### Hi there 👋
+### Hi there! 🐥

 - 🔭 I’m currently working on multimedia art
 - 🌱 I’m currently learning Git
 - 👯 I’m looking to collaborate on multimedia art development
-- 📫 How to reach me: send me an email!
+- ✉️ How to reach me: send me an email!

-- 😄 Pronouns: she/her
+Buenos Aires - Argentina 🇦🇷